j-roark/revy/README.md

 ## TODO
 - At the moment this program works but development environments are difficult to set up with SSL.
 - Setup custom build files for better cross-platform support
-- Set up an environment variable for differentiation between client and server so main.rs doesn't need modification
+- Split server and client packages

 ## Installation